pastorryanhayden/blog/source/_posts/2023-08-23-why-your-pastor-has-that-edge.md

 # The pressures of being a middle-aged pastor

-There are pressures in every job, but there are particular pressures in being a pastor and those pressures start to take their tole on you in middle age.
+There are pressures in every job, but there are particular pressures in being a pastor and those pressures start to take their toll on you in middle age.

 ## People disappoint.